 - Assisting with Personal Care: This involves helping the recipient with his or her clothing, grooming, bathing, toileting, and exercise.

 - Basic Meal Planning and Food Preparation: This includes making a schedule of their diet, preparing meals, laundry, housekeeping, and other errands.

-- General Health Care: This includes watching over the medications and prescriptions usage, creating reminders for doctor’s appointment and administering medicine.
+- General Health Care: This includes watching over the medications and prescriptions usage, creating reminders for doctor’s appointments, and administering medicine.

-- Assistance in Mobility: This includes making mobility easier for them, like helping the recipient getting in and out of a wheelchair, shower, or car.
+- Assistance in Mobility: This includes making mobility easier for them, like helping the recipient get in and out of a wheelchair, shower, or car.

 - Transportation: This involves disabled caregiving services like driving to and from events or activities, running errands, and helping the individual get in and out of wheelchair-accessible vehicles.

 - Emotional Support: A caregiver should provide stable companionship and support their client in all matters whether personal, health-related, or emotional.